asteyven/SET08103-base/units/unit03/unit03a.md

 ## Summary

-In this lecture we have covered:
+In this unit we have covered:

 - The *hardware eras for software deployment* - namely mainframe, PC, and mobile.
 - The *software platforms for software deployment* - namely desktop, distributed, and service-orientated.